Techtonica/curriculum/react-js/styling-react.md

 > #### Let's create a simple div, and style it using inline CSS and flexbox.
 Then we will achieve same using External CSS and Bootstrap separately.

-- First thing we need to do is create a react application.
+- First, we need to create a React application.
-	- Create a react app using create react app command. `npx create-react-app`.
+	- Create a React app using create React app command. `npx create-react-app`.
-    - This will create a simple react app , and now we will start making changes to this app.
+    - This will create a simple React app , and now we will start making changes to this app.
 	- First of all get rid of all the unnecessary stuff showing on DOM , remove all the lines in render of `App.js`.
 	- Now we create a simple div **parent div** which will contain few div as *child* elements.
 	- After creating that , your ``App.js`` will look like this